Supercolony-net/openbrush-contracts/examples/reentrancy-guard/README.md

 ## FlipOnMe

-It's a simple contract which doesn't use any logic from the brush, so you can use simple ink! here.
+It's a simple contract that doesn't use any logic from the OpenBrush, so you can use simple ink! here.

 ### Steps